Placito/Work_Fest_Spain/README.md

 * Morse supports "_", ".", " ", between letters or symbols and "/" between words.
 * Morse text: "-.-. --- -.. .. -.--. / .-.. . .- --. ..- . / .-. . .-.. --- .- -.. . -.. .-.-.- / -.. . ... .- ..-. .. --- ... / -.. . / .--. .-. --- --. .-. .- -- .- -.-. .. --- -. / . -. / .- -.-. -.-. .. --- - -"

+**ex.4**

+Build six squares with no color and every time you click one, it turns green.
+When the last square turns green, they all go back to no color in backwards sequence to which it was clicked (not all at once)